 In these eighteen stories, young girls teeter on the brink of adulthood, filled with guilt and dread.
 Lonely, strange men make their ways through the world.
 Children, with their secret knowledge, baffle their parents by growing up.
 While the stories in Machines of Another Era vary in length, they are threaded together by the looming past, by moments of surrealness that hover on the edge of unreality.
 The title story features a fictional Gabriel García Márquez and his brother, who reads Márquez his own stories while the ghost of their grandmother looks on.
 The occasional magic in these stories is refreshing, neither evasive nor over-explained.
 Winter expertly manages mystery, and doles out just enough description to make the world of each story come alive.

 The final story, “The Stories You Write About Mimico,” serves as a perfect end to the collection.
 Mimico is a Toronto neighborhood, and Winter gives us snippets of its various eras through time.
 In addition to its compelling structure, it offers a reprise of the collection’s themes.
 The story opens with Oscar Peterson playing his out-of-tune piano.
 Told in second-person, it’s addressed to a teenage Bess, who aspires to be a writer and tries again and again to write stories about her hometown.
 It’s the same Bess, presumably, who will eventually write the collection the story appears in.
 And just like the writer Bess Winter speaking to teenage Bess, the story itself takes the past and pulls it close.
 Each narrative thread eventually comes to a scene in which the characters hear the distant music of Peterson’s piano.
 Time collapses, and the ‘when’ of each thread no longer matters.
 The final story echoes this collection’s most impressive achievement: it makes the stories of other eras emotionally immediate and moving, as if those eras were our own.

-Available from Gold Wake Press.
+Machines of Another Era is available from Gold Wake Press.